section-engineering-education/engineering-education/articles/video-editing-python-moviepy/index.md

 ### Why MoviePy?
 And When?

 MoviePy is a Python module for editing videos.
 It can cut and arrange clips, add video effects, and edit audio.
 It can work like a toolbox, if you only make changes to one clip.
-Or, if you have to edit lots of clips, MoviePy can automate that process.
+If you have to edit lots of clips, MoviePy can automate that process.

 Where would you use MoviePy in a workplace setting?
 It works best when every video is similar and simple to edit.
 For example, if you work for a TV studio, you might need to put together lots of clips from a football game.
 MoviePy could split a full game (hours of video) into a few clips.
 Then, it could overlay your company's watermark in the corner.